 Q30 and Q31 are examples of questions that test your knowledge of word collocations.
 A student who has never seen these phrases will find it almost impossible to such questions.
 However, cancelling options that have already been used will be helpful in your choice of a reasonable answer.

 Step 4: Read the passage again after you have filled in all your answers.

 This is to check whether the answers make sense and are coherent with the rest of the passage.
 Make sure to check the tenses (Present/ Past) and agreement (Singular/Plural) for answers that require such clues e.g. is, are, was, were, have, etc.

 I hope you find the tips in this post useful in tackling Grammar Cloze.
 I wish you all the best in your revision and if at any point you find yourself wanting to give up, remember that Helen Hayes (a famous actress who was one of 12 people who have won an Emmy, a Grammy, an Oscar and a Tony Award!) once said, ‘The expert at anything was once a beginner.’
 Keep on trying and good luck for the SA2s!

-If you find the tips useful and you would like to find out more about attending the Lil’ but Mighty programmes, the 2018 schedule is out and there are classes available at both Clementi and Beauty World Centre.
-Do check them out now!
+If you find the tips useful and you would like to find out more about attending the Lil’ but Mighty programmes, the schedule can be found here!

 You never wash your toilets, _________ you?

 2. Unique strategies to tackle a wide range of grammar topics e.g. subject-verb agreement, neither/either type questions, collective nouns etc.

 3. Targeted at P5 to P6 pupils (Or just anyone who wishes to have a good grasp of grammar rules!)